snl-dakota/dakota/docs/user/usingdakota/theory/surrogatebasedoptimization.rst

 are also employed which monitor for diminishing returns (relative improvement in the merit function less than a tolerance for some number of consecutive iterations).

+..
+   TODO Note: soft convergence is not discussed in \cite{Giu00} (and can't be cited)

 To assess hard convergence, one calculates the norm of the projected gradient of a merit function whenever the feasibility tolerance is